 Since it's advent into the online world, Twitter has become a driving force in mass media, politics, day-to-day life and occurances and just about anything and everything happening around the world.
-On the 10th anniversary of its launch, we look at some amazing Twitter figures and records achieved over the years...
+On the 11th anniversary of its founding, we look at some amazing Twitter figures and records achieved over the years...

 1.6 billion: The number of search queries handled by Twitter